Hamiltonian limited valence model for liquid polyamorphism: Introduction

-The maximal valence can reproduce liquid-liquid phase transitions (LLPT) in these diverse cases by appropriately selecting its parameters\cite{Shumovsky2022,Shumovsky2023}.
+The limited valence model introduced by Cummings and Stell \cite{Cummings1984} in 1984 has been used extensively in condensed matter physics \cite{Stell1993,Speedy1994,Speedy1996,Zaccarelli2005,Moreno2005,Zaccarelli2006,Kalyuzhnyi_2007,Kalyuzhnyi2007,Smallenburg2013,Rescic2016,Jamnik2017,Kalyuzhnyi2017,Stepanenko2019,Kalyuzhnyi2023}.
+More recently, it has been shown that a variant of limited valence model can reproduce liquid--liquid phase transitions (LLPT) in some cases listed above \cite{Shumovsky2022,Shumovsky2023}.
 The main idea of the model is that the system consists of identical atoms interacting via spherically symmetric potentials.
-Depending on the number of atoms, $v$, within a certain distance away from a given atom this atom acquires a unique type or valence, $v$: $v=0$ with no neighbors within this distance, $v=1$ with one neighbor, $v=2$ with two neighbors and so on.
-If an atom has more than $z$ neighbors, where $z$ is the maximal valence, the potential energy of the system is assigned to be infinity and hence such a configuration cannot exist.
+Depending on the number of atoms within a certain distance $w_b$ away from a given atom, this atom is assigned a unique type or valence, $v$: $v=0$ with no neighbors within this distance, $v=1$ with one neighbor, $v=2$ with two neighbors and so on.
+If an atom has more than $z$ neighbors, where $z$ is the limited valence, the potential energy of the system is assigned to be infinity and hence such a configuration cannot exist.
 After the types of atoms are determined by counting their neighbors, the potential energy is computed using a table of pair-wise potentials $U_{ij}(r)$ defined as the potential energy of the pair of atoms of types $i$ and $j$ separated by distance $r$.
-Similarly, we can forbid not only too large valences but also too low valences assigning atoms with $v<v_{min}$ an infinite potential energy.
+Similarly, we can forbid not only too large valences but also too low valences assigning atoms with $v<v_{\rm min}$ an infinite potential energy.
 The model can be straightforwardly implemented by the Monte-Carlo method.